TelemetryHarbor/harbor-docs/docs/data-ingestion/python.md

 1. Import the necessary libraries
 2. Set up the API endpoint and your API key
-3. Create a list of dictionaries, each containing sensor data
+3. Create a list of dictionaries, each containing ship data
 4. Send a POST request to the batch API endpoint
 5. Print the response